ACME Configuration#

 directive.location

-block is set up to handle external service calls for
+block is configured to handle external service calls

 challenge=dns;